aleph2c/learning_xslt_with_python/README.md

 The command line tool used in this project was adjusted to call out to Java when ``saxonche`` detects an XSLT compiler error.
-If you want to use this feature, you will have to manually download the files and place them in a specific directory.
-See the instructions below for details:
+If you want to use this feature, you will have to have java installed on your system.
+See the installation instructions below for details:

 # Installation of two XSLT processors and a Supporting CLI